 Onomatopoeia are words packed with a lot of buzz and excitement.
 This printable chart, which defines and gives examples of onomatopoeia, instantly helps any student embarking on their sound-word journey.

 Knowingly or unknowingly, we use sound words every day in life.
 It's in the screech of the car, and it's in the quack of the duck.
 In this pdf worksheet, 5th grade children circle all the onomatopoeic instances.

 There is a song-like mellifluousness to onomatopoeia that makes it an amazing tool.
 In this worksheet pdf, grade 5 children find correct sound-words for images.
 Here's onomatopoeia fluttering to impress!

 A recent study proves that the poetic element of onomatopoeia makes them such a great pleasure.
-In this printable worksheet, 5th grade children cut each sound-word and glue it to the correct picture.
+In this printable worksheet, children cut each sound-word and glue it to the correct picture.

 If your observation skills are great, chances are not a day passes by when you don't experience an onomatopoeic spell.
 Assist 6th grade children in this exercise where they match each situation to the sound it generates.

 Students who dream high never take their onomatopoeic learning for granted.
 Join hands with the young sound-word scholars in this worksheet pdf, as they find as many sound words as they can think of for each object.